AEW Rampage lineup: The final episode on TNT - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches were taped for Friday’s edition of the AEW Rampage television show.
+The following matches were taped for tonight’s edition of the AEW Rampage television show.

 -AEW Tag Team Champions “Private Party” Marq Quen and Isiah Kassidy in action